Updated August 23, 2022

 Crimes that Commonly Carry a 10-Year Term on the Sex Registry

-Some sexually based crimes carry a 10-year term on the Texas sex offender registry, and these include:
+Some sexually based crimes, including those listed below, carry a 10-year term on the Texas sex offender registry:

 Online solicitation of a minor